AdrienB-OC/Project-4-Local-Chess-Tournament-Manager/README.md

 (venv) C:\>
 ```

-### Install the libraries required to run the script :
+### 2 - Install the libraries required to run the script :

-In the virtual environment (command bash/shell) type :
+In the virtual environment (command bash/shell), go in the project's main folder (with the main.py file) and type :
 ```
 pip(3) install -r requirements.txt
 ```
+If you get an importlib-metadata version related error, remove the "==4.8.2" part from "importlib-metadata==4.8.2" in the requirements.txt file.

-You can now run the script :
+### You can now run the script :
 Windows
 ```
 C:\Folder\containing\py\files\main.py